PolarBearAndrew/TimeQuery/README.md

-# TimeQuery
+# TimeQueue
-A time query for node.js.
+A time queue for node.js.

 If you need to use a lot of 'setTimeout' function.
 Use TimeQuery to reduce your server's load.
 TimeQuery only need one 'setInterval' function to imitate all 'setTimeout'.